-SUMMARY INFORMATION TYPE SUMMARY DETAILS Analysis Stage 2 Secondary Clinician reported outcome measures Outcome Measure(s) Expanded Disability Status Scale (EDSS) Timed 25 Foot Walk (T25FW) 9 Hole Peg Test (9HPT) Symbol Digit Modalities Test (SDMT) Symbol Digit Modalities Test (SDMT) MS Functional Composite Z score comprising of the following: a.
+Analysis Stage 2 Secondary Clinician reported outcome measures Analysis Stage 2 Secondary Outcome Measure(s) Clinician reported outcome measures 1.
+Expanded Disability Status Scale (EDSS) 2.
+Timed 25 Foot Walk (T25FW) 3.
+9 Hole Peg Test (9HPT) 4.
+Symbol Digit Modalities Test (SDMT) 5.
+MS Functional Composite Z score comprising of the following: a.
 Timed 25 Foot Walk (T25FW) b.
-9 Hole Peg Test (9HPT)c.
+9 Hole Peg Test (9HPT) c.
 Symbol Digit Modalities Test (SDMT) 6.
 Sloan Low contrast visual acuity (SLCVA) 7.
-Relapse rate Patient reported outcome measures Multiple Sclerosis Impact Scale v2 (MSIS29v2) Multiple Sclerosis Malking Scale v2 (MSIS29v2) Multiple Sclerosis Walking Scale v2 (MSWSv2) Fatigue (MFIS-21 and CFQ) Pain Assessment (Neuropathic Pain Scale and overall pain intensity) Health related quality of life and resource use EQ-5D-5L Health Questionnaire Client Services Receipt Inventory (CSRI) Randomisation Participants will be randomised at each site via the OCTOPUS eDC System, a centrally managed system hosted by MRC CTU, accessible to authorised members of the research teams at recruiting site using a web-based interface.
+Relapse rate Patient reported outcome measures Multiple Sclerosis Impact Scale v2 (MSIS29v2) Multiple Sclerosis Walking Scale v2 (MSWSv2) Fatigue (MFIS-21 and CFQ) 4.
+Pain Assessment (Neuropathic Pain Scale and overall pain intensity) Health related quality of life and resource use 1.
+EQ-5D-5L Health Questionnaire 2.
+Client Services Receipt Inventory (CSRI) Randomisation Participants will be randomised at each site via the OCTOPUS eDC System, a centrally managed system hosted by MRC CTU, accessible to authorised members of the research teams at recruiting site using a web-based interface.
 Eligibility and consent will be verified before each participant is randomised and is then confirmed within the system at the time of randomisation.
 If participants are ineligible for a specific research arm, they can be assessed for eligibility and randomised to other open arms.
 Participants will be allocated into one of the three arms in a 1:1:1 ratio utilising minimisation based on key prognostic factors and a random element.
-Number of Participants to be Analysis Stage 1: 375 participants (125 per arm) Studied Analysis Stage 2: 1200 participants assuming one active arm continues (inclusive of those randomised in Analysis stage 1) Please note the number of participants will be updated for the additional arms as required Duration 7 years for evaluation of initial interventions, assuming one continues to analysis stage 2.
-Please note this may increase following the addition of further arms.
-Funder UK MS Society with supportive funds from MRC CTU at UCL Chief Investigator Professor Jeremy Chataway
+Number of Participants to be Studied Analysis Stage 1: 375 participants (125 per arm) Analysis Stage 2: 1200 participants assuming one active arm continues (inclusive of those randomised in Analysis stage 1) Please note the number of participants will be updated for the additional arms as required Duration 7 years for evaluation of initial interventions, assuming one continues to analysis stage 2.Please note this may increase following the addition of further arms.
+Funder UK MS Society with supportive funds from MRC CTU at UCLMS Australia and MSWA.
+Chief Investigator Professor Jeremy Chataway